H0R5E/data-only-greater/_posts/2008-10-02-what-a-day-for-the-news.md

 ---
 layout:     post
-title: What a day for the news... categories : [latest, personal]
+title:      What a day for the news...
+categories: [latest, personal]
+tags:       [Austria, Monbiot, morality, news, Paulson, Pettifor, politics]
 ---

 Southampton airport, 7.30pm, September 30th.
 After purchasing a banana I decide to return to the shop to buy the last lonely copy of The Guardian sitting on the rack.
 What a great decision that was; for once I had boarded my plane and moved to a seat away from the melee (why do Flybe stuff everyone at the back of a half empty plane?)
 I was treated to a meal of news that had my head racing with ideas.